dvdmtw98/notes/My Vault/Networking/Networking Devices/Load Balancer.md

 ### Layer 7

-At Layer 7 data of the packets is visible
+At Layer 7 the data of the packets is visible
 The request from the client on reaching the Load Balancer is decrypted
 An new packet is created with the source address as load balancer and target address as target server address
 The Load Balancer can changes the headers that was set by the client and add new ones